 - 4 Tbsp olive oil

 In a large cast iron pan, heat the vegetable oil and sauté the onions for about 7 minutes on medium heat.
 Add the garlic for another minute, and then stir in the mushrooms.
 Sauté for another ten minutes or so on medium-low heat, or until mushrooms soften.
-Whisk the miso in the water or vegetable stock, and add it to the mushrooms along with the vinegar and Tamari.
+Whisk the miso in the water or vegetable stock, and add it to the mushrooms along with the vinegar, Tamari and nooch.
 Stir in the herbs and spices and allow the gravy to simmer gently while preparing the roux.

 In a separate pan, heat the oil on medium-high heat, and add the flour.
 Stir attentively until the flour and oil mixture begins to lightly brown.